unruthless/tailwind/CONTRIBUTING.md

 ### 3. Contribute a patch:

-* On GitHub, fork [this repository](https://www.github.com/unruthless/tailwind) (we'll refer to this repository as `upstream`).
-Your fork (which we'll refer to as `origin`) will live on GitHub at https://www.github.com/[YOUR GITHUB USERNAME]/tailwind.
+* On GitHub, [fork this repository](https://www.github.com/unruthless/tailwind) (we'll refer to this repository, the one at `https://www.github.com/unruthless/tailwind`, as `upstream`).
+Your fork (which we'll refer to as `origin`) will live on GitHub at `https://www.github.com/[YOUR GITHUB USERNAME]/tailwind`.
 * Clone `origin` onto your computer to create your `working copy` of this repository.
 * In your working copy, create a new branch based on master for your patch.
 Call this patch branch something like `patch--my-shiny-new-feature` or `patch--browser-crash`.
-The exact name doesn't matter, but try to make it descriptive.
+The exact name doesn't matter; just try to make it descriptive.
 * Check out your patch branch, and make your changes.
-Please stick to the existing coding style, and make sure that your commits have descriptive messages.
+Please stick to Tailwind's existing coding style, and make sure that any incremental commits have descriptive messages.
-* When you're all done, push your `patch` branch back up to `origin` on GitHub, find the issue ticket in `upstream` that your patch addresses, and submit a pull request against that ticket.
+* When you're all done, push your patch branch back up to `origin` on GitHub, find the issue ticket in `upstream` that your patch addresses, and submit a pull request against that ticket.
 I'll review it and either merge it in or suggest changes.
 * Give yourself a high five for contributing to an open source project!

 * [General GitHub documentation](http://help.github.com/)